mattlevine/brightsy-mcp/readme.md

 ## Testing the agent_proxy Tool

-The agent_proxy tool allows you to proxy requests to an OpenAI-compatible AI agent.
+The agent_proxy tool allows you to proxy requests to an Brightsy AI agent.
 To test this tool, you can use the provided test scripts.

 ### Prerequisites